sunpy/sunpy/docs/guide/tour.rst

 labels.

 There is lot going on here, but we will walk you through the example.
-Briefly, the first line is just importing SunPy, and the second importing the sample data files.
+Briefly, the first line is importing SunPy, and the second importing the sample data files.
 On the third line we create a SunPy Map object which is a spatially-aware image.
-On the last line we then plot the map object, using the built in 'quick plot' function `~sunpy.map.GenericMap.peek`.
+On the last line we then plot the ``Map`` object, using the built in 'quick plot' function `~sunpy.map.GenericMap.peek`.

 SunPy uses a matplotlib like interface to it's plotting so more complex